soaremicheledavid/ES-Theme-AX-VerticalMix/README.md

 - Video;

 # Theme Statusbar :
-- only clock, only battery & wifi or none;
+- battery & wifi, only clock or none;

 # Screenshots :